CHPGenetics/GMM-Demux/README.md

 PATH=~/.local/bin:$PATH
 ```

+## Content

+The source code of GMM-Demux is supplied in the GMM_Demux folder.
+An example cell hashing dataset is also provided, located in the example_input/outs/filtered_feature_bc_matrix folder.

 ## Usage

 Once installed, the github folder is no longer needed.
 Instead, GMM-Demux is directly accessible with the ```GMM-demux``` command.